Neil Nephew: Personal life

-Nephew married actress Ellen Burstyn in 1964.
+Nephew married actress Ellen Burstyn, then known professionally as Ellen McRae, in 1964.
 In her autobiography, Burstyn states that her husband began to use Burstyn, his grandfather's name, when at that time they were legally Mr. and Mrs. Bernstein.
-When she received a call from a film producer asking her what name should be used in the credits of Alex in Wonderland, she decided to change her name from Ellen McRae to Ellen Burstyn.
+When she received a call from a film producer asking her what name should be used in the credits of Alex in Wonderland, she decided to change her name from Ellen McRae to Ellen Burstyn.They divorced in 1972.

-In her autobiography, Burstyn tells that Neil was schizophrenic; he had episodes of violence and eventually left her.
-He attempted to reconcile, but she ultimately divorced him in 1972.

-Nephew killed himself in 1978 by jumping from the window of his ninth-floor Manhattan apartment as his depression and schizophrenia began to reach its climax.
+In her autobiography, Burstyn recounts how Nephew was mentally ill, raped her, stalked her on the streets of New York, and screamed her name from the balcony of a Broadway theater when she was appearing in Same Time, Next Year.
+Nephew committed suicide in 1978 by jumping from the window of his ninth-floor Manhattan apartment.